Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Introduction

 \section{Introduction}

 Near-infrared (NIR) and mid-infrared (MIR) spectroscopy have nowadays become a standard analytical practice in countless fields, being fast and non-invasive techiniques for promptly characterizing samples of interest \cite{Pasquini2018,Valand2020a}.
 By acquiring a large number of absorbance values in a spectral range, NIR and MIR analyses provide compositional information for the products under study, with the final aim of being employed by chemometricians in developing multivariate models.
 Generally, variables in the so-obtained feature space appear in the order of thousands, undermining the usage of standard low-dimensional techniques \cite{Xiaobo2010}.
 To this extent, variable selection methods play a pivotal role in determining a relevant subset of wavelengths onto which perform any subsequent analysis \cite{Brown1992,Brenchley1997}.
 Indeed, the detection of the most informative segments in a spectral region offer numerous advantages.
 Firstly, it reduces problem complexity, leading to faster and more interpretable models.
-Secondly, loss on predictive power is avoided by excluding the contribution of irrelevant and redundant noisy areas.
+Secondly, loss on predictive power is generally avoided by excluding the contribution of irrelevant and redundant noisy areas.
 Thirdly, cost impact for future data collection and processing will be reduced.
-Fourthly, robustness properties are conveyed into the estimation, for which the signal to noise ratio, as a by-product of the spectral selection, is automatically improved.
-Lastly, and most importantly, spectral interpretation is facilitated, whence chemometricians may uncover previously unknown properties and differences among the considered samples \cite{Indahl2004}.
+Fourthly, parameter estimation is qualitatively improved as a by product of the spectral selection.
+Lastly, spectral interpretation is facilitated, whence chemometricians may uncover previously unknown properties and differences among the considered samples \cite{Indahl2004}.
 For all the aforementioned reasons, chemometrics literature has always been greatly benefited by variable selection methodologies, and recent examples include the successful determination of soil properties \cite{Vohland2014}, yeast and oil concentration levels in beer and corn \cite{ZHAO2018}, yeast fermentation process using Raman spectroscopy \cite{Jiang2019}, holocellulose and lignin content in multispecies hardwoods \cite{Liang2020} and identification of adulterated Sanqi powder \cite{Chen2020}.